lsc4ss-s21/final-project-ask-lsc/README.md

 ### Research Design

 Reddit spaces can house large communities where like-minded people are able to engage in discussion about relevant or interesting topics.
-On certain occasions, these communities can harbor prejudiced and violent opinions about groups of people.
-One particular subreddit, r/TheRedPill, is a place where many users, particularly men, share an overwhelmingly negative sentiment about women.
-In our research, we intend to analyze trends in discussion about women within the subreddit r/TheRedPill, as well as changes in sentiment over time.
+On rare occasions, these communities can harbor prejudiced and violent opinions about groups of people.
+The particular reddit r/TheRedPill is a place where many users, particularly men, share an overwhelmingly negative sentiment about women.
+In our research, we intend to analyze trends in discussion about women within the subreddit r/TheRedPill, as well as changes in sentiment over time compared to subreddits with generally neutral or overwhelmingly positive discussion about women.
 This may offer some insight into how dangerous group think may have a negative impact on marginalized communities both online and offline.

 ### Corpus